diffusion tensor imaging of the brain

-diffusion tensor image of the brainAren’t these amazingly beautiful images of the brain?
-This is what we call a diffusion tensor image (DTI).
-You’d think that the colours were added by a creative artist, but actually they are a code that tells us about the direction of fluid flow in the fibre tracts of the brain.
+Diffusion tensor imaging (DTI) created these beautiful brain scans.
+You’d think that the colours were added by a creative artist.
+Actually, the colours are a code that tells us about the direction of fluid flow in the fibre tracts of the brain.
 A DTI scan can therefore be used to map the brain’s fibre tracts.
+Read more about the technicalities here.

 DTI is now available in Johannesburg and can provide very useful information about the integrity of cerebral fibre tracts.
 Of course, this assumes a suitably skilled radiologist to do the basic interpretation, and an appropriately knowledgeable neuropsychologist to connect the anatomical findings to the real world functioning of the patient’s brain.
 This is not for sissies, so be careful who you use.
 Of course, I might just know a neuropsychologist at Ormond Neuroscience who could help!!